|FOR SCHOOL/COLLEGE USE ONLY:|

 Fellowships typically provide support, including a stipend and tuition, for four years, with shorter terms for those enrolled in a terminal master's degree program.
 The fellowship recipient is typically supported for two years with no service required or permitted.
 For the other two years, fellowship recipients are required to perform up to 20 hours per week of service as a Teaching Assistant or Research Assistant.
 Competition is for three different classifications of fellowship:

-- Future Faculty Fellowships are intended to attract outstanding students who would diversify the professoriate.
-Candidates are newly admitted graduate students from underrepresented groups in the applicant's discipline who show exceptional leadership and/or have overcome significant obstacles in pursuing an academic career.
+- Future Faculty Fellowships are intended to attract outstanding domestic students who would diversify the professoriate.
+Candidates are newly admitted domestic graduate students from underrepresented groups in the applicant's discipline who show exceptional leadership and/or have overcome significant obstacles in pursuing an academic career.
 For more information, visit the FFF webpage.

 Doctoral Dissertation Completion Grant